cfengine/documentation/manuals/language-concepts/variables.markdown

     $(bundle_name.qualified)

+### Scalar Size Limitations

+At the moment, up to 4095 bytes can fit into a scalar variable.
+This limitation may be removed in the future.

+If you try to expand strings in a variable or string context that add up to more that 4095 bytes, you will notice this limitation as well.
+The functions `eval()` to do math, `string_head()` and `string_tail()` to extract a certain number of characters from either end of a string, and `string_length()` to find a string's length may be helpful.

+See `readfile()` for more detail on reading values from a file.

+See `data_readstringarray()` and `data_readstringarrayidx()` for a way to read large files' contents into a data container without going through scalar variables or arrays.

 ## Lists

 List variables can be of type `slist`, `ilist` or `rlist` to hold lists of strings, integers or reals, respectively.

+Every element of a list is subject to the same size limitations as a regular scalar.

 They are declared as follows: